 You see “New Users” and “Median Session Length” and “Top Landing Pages” and “Traffic Sources” and lots of other stuff that you’d expect to see in Google Analytics.

-Facebook can also show you which operating systems your visitors use, what language they speak, and other data point that get entrepreneurs excited.
+Facebook can also show you which operating systems your visitors use, what language they speak, and other data points that get entrepreneurs excited.

 Over in the Facebook Analytics App, you’re invited to customize the data you see the first time you log in: